martha-thomae/GuatC1/09_Rodrigo-de-Ceballos_Mass/comments.md

 Editorial corrections: not really
 - Extend last note in the Tenor
+ **[IN CPDL, THEY DIDN'T EXTEND THAT NOTE.
+THEY ADDED A SEMIBREVE QUITE A FEW MEASURES BEFORE.
+IN MEASURE 26, AFTER THE TWO MINIMS IN G AND A (AND BEFORE THE MINIM REST), THEY ADDED A SEMIBREVE IN B-FLAT AN OCTAVE BELOW] YOU SHOULD CHECK IF THIS GETS RID OF THE WEIRD ORANGE LABELS YOU HAVE IN MEASURE 27 AND 31**

 Remaining orange labels:
 - One in the Tenor (measure 14), one in the Superius and Bassus (measure 27), **rearticulation**